-The GTSGP covers a one-day planning period of ttimeslots.
+The GTSGP covers a one-day planning period of t timeslots.
 The set of shifts S is to be generated.
 The number of shifts is usually the same as the number of available employees.
 In case of understaffing, additional pseudo employees can be used.
 A set of tasks T is to be assigned to the shifts.
-Each task t has a duration d_t (in timeslots), a time window $[lb_t, ub_t]$, a task type D_t and a location l_t .
-A task t must not start before lb_t and must not end after ub_t .
-A task type D_t is related to the collection of skills required by the tasks, which is a subset of the skill set C. It is easier to manage the required skills for the tasks by first classifying them to task types.
-Respectively, each employee e from the set of employees E has a collection K_e of skills.
-In addition, each employee e has a time constraint $[elb{e}, eub{e}]$ for the total working time and a contiguous availability set A_e of timeslots.
-An employee e must not work less than elb_e or more than eub_e timeslots in the targeted day.
-An employee ecannot execute tasks that are assigned to the timeslots not in $A{\rm e}$.
-Furthermore, each employee e has a unique mode of transport r_e .
-The global transition matrix M consists of transitions m{ijk} where m{ijk} indicates the number of timeslots needed using transport mode i to transit from location j to location k.
+Each task t_i has a duration d_i (in timeslots), a time window $[ts_i, te_i]$, a task type y_i and a location l_i .
+A task t_i must not start before ts_i and must not end after te_i .
+A task type y_i is related to the collection C_i of skills, which is a subset of the skill set C. It is easier to manage the required skills for the tasks by first classifying them to task types.
+Respectively, each employee e_i from the set of employees E is related to the collection D_i of skills.
+In addition, each employee e_i has a time constraint $[ws_i, we_i]$ for the total working time and an availability set A_i of timeslots.
+An employee e_i must not work less than ws_i or more than we_i timeslots in the targeted day.
+An employee e_i cannot execute tasks that are assigned to the timeslots not in A_i .
+Furthermore, each employee e_i has a unique transition matrix M_i , where M{ijk} indicates the number of timeslots needed for the employee i to transit from location j to location k.
 For example, one employee can use a car or a bus while the other can use a bicycle.
-The time from the employee's home depot to the first task, the transition times between the tasks and the time from the last task back to the employee's home depot are not counted as working time.
-Only the transitions between tasks count against employee availability.

-In summary, an employee e can be assigned to the shift s only if the following criteria hold:
+In summary, an employee e_i can be assigned to the shift s only if the following criteria hold:

-- (C1) He/she possesses all the skills indicated by the task types of the tasks assigned to the shift (skill). - (C2) The total working time of the tasks in the shift is within [elb_e. eub_e] (working time). - (C3) All the timeslots of the tasks in the shift are included in A_e (availability). - (C4) He/she has enough transition time to move between the tasks in the shifts (transition time).
+- (C1) He/she possesses all the skills indicated by the task types of the tasks assigned to the shift (skill). - (C2) The total working time of the tasks in the shift is within [ws_i, we_i] (working time). - (C3) All the timeslots of the tasks in the shift are included in A_i (availability). - (C4) He/she has enough transition time to move between the tasks in the shifts (transition time).